spsforks/SCons-scons-wiki/SconsTutorial1.md

 After you've decided what to program, there is a tedious problem common to all software projects: the build system that will track dependencies and compile everything in required order.
 Build system is essential for software in compiled languages, such as C, C++, Java, D or Fortran, but also useful for building documentation or making distributives.
 This tutorial describes SCons primarily for C/C++ programming, but things described are rather simple to be interesting for everyone.

 There are several tools available to control a project's build process.
 One of the first of them is 'make' often used in combination with 'autoconf'.
 Historically it became de-facto standard for *nix systems.
 Sadly, autoconf is extremely difficult to master.
-(For a lengthy discussion on autoconf visit a freshmeat editorial [here](http://freshmeat.net/articles/view/889/).)
+(For a lengthy discussion on autoconf visit a freshmeat editorial [here DEAD LINK](http://freshmeat.net/articles/view/889/).)
 There were many attempts to create alternative build systems and they even succeeded in some areas (like Ant for Java), but none of them is universally popular.

 There is hope at the end of the rainbow though, and that hope is SCons.
 SCons is a very well thought out python based replacement to make.
 It offers similar functionality, but benefits from the power that a scripting language like python can bring.
 One of the key benefits of SCons is its cross platform abilities, so most of what goes on here will work in Windows even if was tested on Linux system.